swarch-2f-rootly/2f/Prototype_3/README.md

     This pattern decouples producers and consumers through a message broker that handles routing, delivery guarantees, retries, and dead-letter queues.
 It enables asynchronous communication, smooths traffic spikes with backpressure, and allows services to evolve independently without tight coupling.
 In Rootly, Kafka acts as the broker: rootly-data-ingestion publishes sensor events to the queue, and rootly-data-processing consumes them for validation, transformation, and storage.
 The queue between these services (Kafka topics under the “queue-data-ingestion” namespace) provides at-least-once delivery and horizontal scalability.

-2.  **5 Tiers Architecture**
+2.  **Tiers Architecture**
-    The 5-level architecture improves communication between components by separating responsibilities into tiers (physical) and layers (logical).
+    The level architecture improves communication between components by separating responsibilities into tiers (physical) and layers (logical).
 It also has a hierarchy, since the upper layers depend on the lower ones.The levels establish clear boundaries and responsibilities for components to collaborate with each other, facilitating communication between components.
 The logical layers represent the internal structure of the components and internal dependencies.
 The result is predictable interactions, easier evolution, and independent scaling of responsibilities.
----

 ### Architectural Elements & Relations